-- Any visitor, vendor, volunteer, family member, etc that is interacting with the Ranchers or Campers or completing work inside a Ranch property must complete the health check screening and, if unvaccinated, is recommended to wear a face covering or mask.
+- Any visitor, vendor, volunteer, family member, etc that is interacting with the Ranchers or Campers or completing work inside a Ranch property must complete the health check screening and, regardless of vaccination status, it is recommended to wear a face covering or mask.

 - All unvaccinated staff or Ranchers are recommended to wear a face covering or mask when interacting with any vendor, retail customer or wholesale customer.